-Some of the programs will be graded by demonstration in class.
+Some of the programs will be graded by demonstration in class or for the tutor.
 In such cases you will have more freedom in the user interface.
 Programs graded by GradeBot allow freedom in the methods used to construct the answer, but they do not allow freedom in how the answer is presented: the user interface is specified for you.